What is coronary microvascular disease?

 Understand your risk for coronary microvascular disease

 Women who have high blood pressure before menopause, especially high systolic blood pressure, are at increased risk for coronary MVD.
-After menopause, women tend to have more of the traditional risk factors for atherosclerosis, which also puts them at higher risk for coronary MVD.
+Women who experience intense or irregular menopause symptoms also may be more likely to develop heart issues.
+After menopause, women tend to have more of the traditional risk factors for atherosclerosis, which may also put them at higher risk for coronary MVD.

-Women who have heart disease are more likely to have a worse outcome, such as a heart attack, if they also have anemia because anemia is thought to slow the growth of cells needed to repair damaged blood vessels.
+People who have heart disease are more likely to have a worse outcome, such as a heart attack, if they also have anemia.
+This is because anemia is thought to slow the growth of cells needed to repair damaged blood vessels.

 What are the signs and symptoms of coronary microvascular disease?